Sachin-Analyst/Ad-Hoc-Insights-Consumer-Goods-2026/README.md

 ----

 ## Folder Structure
+- *MYSQL_Queries* - All 10 numbered query files written in MySQL, following UPPERCASE keywords and lowercase identifiers convention
+- *PPT-Color-Palette* It includes the Colors used in the presentation slides
 - *Raw_Data* - The actual database files that I used to build the project.
 - *Report* - The finished presentation in PDF format, slide-by-slide across all 10 requests
-- *Sql_Query* All 10 numbered query files written in MySQL, following UPPERCASE keywords and lowercase identifiers convention

 ----